cherrypy/cherrypy/README.md

 Welcome to the GitHub-repository of [CherryPy](http://cherrypy.org/)!

-Being a pythonic, object-oriented HTTP framework, it:
+Being a pythonic, object-oriented HTTP framework:

-1. allows developers to build web applications in much the same way they would build any other object-oriented Python program.
+1. It allows building web applications in much the same way one would build any other object-oriented program.
-2. results in less source code developed in less time.
-It is basically properties and methods translated to a site structure.
+2. This results in less and more readable code being developed faster.
+It's all just properties and methods.
-3. is now more than ten years old and it is has proven fast and very stable.
-It is being used in production by many sites, from the simplest to the most demanding.
+3. It is now more than ten years old and it is has proven fast and very stable.
+4. It is being used in production by many sites, from the simplest to the most demanding.
-4. perhaps most importantly, is fun to work with :-)
+5. And perhaps most importantly, it is fun to work with :-)

 Here's how easy it is to write "Hello World" in CherryPy:
 ```python